Farnooshattar/flatiron-phase-2-project/README.md

    ```
    npm start
    ```
    This will launch the application in your default web browser.
-If it doesn't open automatically, you can access it at [http://localhost:3000](http://localhost:3000).
+If it doesn't open automatically, you can access it at [http://localhost:3000](http://localhost:3000). update: the db.json has been deployed through rendering: https://cats-json-database.onrender.com/cats

 ## Project Structure